-In the following sections, we will go over the theoretical framework concerning NE mapping, HD and DE models and then an agent based simulation.
-Next we will study these models when applied first to Hawk-Dove game and then to Public goods game.
-In the final section we will analyse and summarize our findings and study how these models match or differ.
-Finally, we conclude with two tables discussing the Hawk-Dove game and Public goods game wherein one can clearly see NE mapping agrees with agent based simulation for all cases but HD and DE models don't.
-The paper ends with an appendix detailing the code we used for agent based simulation.
+The following sections will review the theoretical framework concerning NE mapping, HD and DE models, and an agent-based simulation.
+Next, we will study these models when applied first to the Hawk-Dove game and then to the Public goods game.
+We will also analyze and summarize our findings and study how these models match or differ in the case of each game.
+Finally, we conclude with two tables discussing the Hawk-Dove game and Public goods game wherein NE mapping agrees with agent-based simulation for all cases, but HD and DE models do not.
+The paper ends with an appendix detailing the code we used for Agent-based simulation.